VOLT

 2. CoreToolkit is exported as a Conan package inside the container.

-3. Each plugin is compiled against CoreToolkit with Release optimizations (-O3, -march=native, statically linked libstdc++ and libgcc).
+3. Each plugin is compiled against CoreToolkit with Release optimizations (-O3, -mtune=generic, statically linked libstdc++ and libgcc).
+CPU-specific tuning (-march=native) is available but off by default; enable it with -DVOLT_ENABLE_NATIVE_OPTIMIZATIONS=ON.

 4. The resulting binaries are extracted to the output directory.